EMBRACING DIGNITY IN BUSINESS: A HUMAN-CENTRIC APPROACH

 This article is part of the Being Human at Work series

-Modern business thinking has long been dominated by the idea that the primary goal of a company is profit maximization, often viewing individuals as motivated solely by money, status, and power.
+Modern business thinking has long been dominated by the idea that the primary goal of a company is profit maximisation, often viewing individuals as motivated solely by money, status, and power.

 This perspective has led to significant issues, including a 'double disconnect':